RMoran98/pawsome-pudding/README.md

 <i class="fa-solid fa-envelopes-bulk fa-2xl">
 ```
 between sections, which was not present in the code pushed to GitHub.
 This was also causing visual distortion of the map and footer elements.
 I resolved the issue by removing the original icon which was duplicating.
-- Incorrect width for the header and footer elements was causing the webpage to always overflow and display a horizontal scrollbar.
-Changing the width value from 100% to a min-width of 90vw and a max-width of 100vw fixed the issue.

 ### Unfixed Bugs
 - Google Maps iframe refuses to display in Firefox, Google Chrome and Microsoft Edge browsers.
 Other browsers untested.
+- An issue is causing the header and footer to overflow, and the webpage to allow horizontal scrolling.
+I attempted to fix this by re-cropping the background image into different aspect ratios, changing the `width:100%` CSS property to `width 100vw`, then to `min-width:90 vw; max-width: 100vw;`.
+None of these fixes have worked.

+## Testing
 ### Validator Testing
 - The Home page shows no warnings or errors
 ![Home validation results](documentation/validator-home.png)